Back to All Posts

 Stamp Me is built around a simple idea: loyalty should be effortless for the customer and just as effortless for the staff member ringing them up, while still leaving room for the kind of automation that actually brings people back.

-One feature that stands out is how the loyalty experience can become part of the checkout process.
 Hardware like StampPod™ and Stamp Tag lets customers collect a stamp with a single tap, so the program feels like part of the transaction rather than an extra step someone has to remember.

 Pricing: $49–$199/Month (Lite, Pro, Elite)